-- The principle objective is to establish the intention of Parliament.
-The respondent argues that this intention can be established by use of the ejusdem generis rule of statutory interpretation, and that application of the rule will result in a narrow interpretation of the words "any other substance" as meaning "any other substance similar to oil".[FN54] - 97 The rule is set out in National Bank of Greece (Canada) c.
-Katsikonouris, [FN55] where at 203 LaForest J. says:
+The principle objective is to establish the intention of Parliament.
+The respondent argues that this intention can be established by use of the ejusdem generis rule of statutory interpretation, and that application of the rule will result in a narrow interpretation of the words "any other substance" as meaning "any other substance similar to oil".

+The rule is set out in National Bank of Greece (Canada) v.
+Katsikonouris, where, at page 1040 La Forest J. says:

 Whatever the particular document one is construing, when one finds a clause that sets out a list of specific words followed by a general term, it will normally be appropriate to limit the general term to the genus of the narrow enumeration that precedes it.
-[Emphasis added]
+[Emphasis added.]

-- La Forest J.'s use of the term "normally" is instructive.
+La Forest J.'s use of the term "normally" is instructive.
 I find it to mean that a general rule of construction is useful unless the intention of Parliament is otherwise clear.
-I find such to be the case here and, therefore, put no weight on the respondent's argument. - The purpose of the MBC Act is stated in s.4 as follows: - 4.
-The purpose of this Act is to implement the Convention by protecting migratory birds and nests. - The Convention referred to in s.4, which was concluded in 1916, is a Schedule to the MBC Act and in the preamble reads:
+I find such to be the case here and, therefore, put no weight on the respondent's argument.

+The purpose of the MBC Act is stated in section 4 as follows:

+Erreur !
+Signet non défini.4.
+The purpose of this Act is to implement the Convention by protecting migratory birds and nests.

+The Convention referred to in section 4, which was concluded in 1916, is a Schedule to the MBC Act and in the preamble reads:

-His Majesty the King of the United Kingdom of Great Britain and Ireland and of the British dominions beyond the seas, Emperor of India, and the United States of America, being desirous of saving from indiscriminate slaughter and of insuring the preservation of such migratory birds as are either useful to man or are harmless, have resolved to adopt some uniform system of protection which shall effectively accomplish such objects, and to the end of concluding a convention for this purpose have appointed as their respective plenipotentiaries:...
+His Majesty the King of the United Kingdom of Great Britain and Ireland and of the British dominions beyond the seas, Emperor of India, and the United States of America, being desirous of saving from indiscriminate slaughter and of insuring the preservation of such migratory birds as are either useful to man or are harmless, have resolved to adopt some uniform system of protection which shall effectively accomplish such objects, and to the end of concluding a convention for this purpose have appointed as their respective plenipotentiaries:

-Regarding the MBCA Regulations, s.
-12 of the MBC Act specifies that the Governor in Council may make regulations necessary to carry out the purposes and provisions of the MBC Act and the Convention, including the following:
+Regarding the MBCA Regulations, section 12 of the MBC Act specifies that the Governor in Council may make regulations necessary to carry out the purposes and provisions of the MBC Act and the Convention, including the following:

-s.12.(1)...
+Erreur !
+Signet non défini.12.
+(1) ....

-- (h) for prohibiting the killing, capturing, injuring, taking or disturbing of migratory birds or the damaging, destroying, removing or disturbing of nests; - (i) prescribing protection areas for migratory birds and nests, and for the control and management of those areas;... - I find on the basis of these provisions that there is a clear intention expressed to provide wide protection to migratory birds, and, therefore, the phrase under consideration should be given a similarly wide interpretation.
+(h) for prohibiting the killing, capturing, injuring, taking or disturbing of migratory birds or the damaging, destroying, removing or disturbing of nests;

+(i) prescribing protection areas for migratory birds and nests, and for the control and management of those areas;

+I find on the basis of these provisions that there is a clear intention expressed to provide wide protection to migratory birds, and, therefore, the phrase under consideration should be given a similarly wide interpretation.
 Therefore, I find that any substance, including oil and oil wastes, is capable of being prohibited if it is "harmful".

 Respecting what substances are "harmful" to migratory birds, I find that the interpretation of this word depends on the facts of each case.
-While rock might indeed be inert, as the respondent contends, I agree with the applicant's argument that millions of tonnes of it deposited into creek beds constitutes a threat to the preservation of migratory birds that nest there, and, therefore, in such circumstances is "harmful" and, thus, within the meaning of that term as used in s.35(1) of the MBCA Regulations.
+While rock might indeed be inert, as the respondent contends, I agree with the applicants' argument that millions of tonnes of it deposited into creek beds constitutes a threat to the preservation of migratory birds that nest there, and, therefore, in such circumstances is "harmful" and, thus, within the meaning of that term as used in subsection 35(1) of the MBCA Regulations.

-B. Application of s.
-35(1) to the Minister
+B. Application of subsection 35(1) of the MBCA Regulations to the Minister